-I'm Sun Cooper, a writer, editor, and literary consultant from Oklahoma.
-I've lived in a sea captain's house, wrangled horses for a living, and spent summers in England, Mexico, and Hungary.
 I founded my literary studio on my great-grandmother's desk in the attic of a horse barn, while raising my son and finishing my degree.
-I've traveled in an eco-renovated vintage Airstream with my son and pup – visiting National Parks, reservations, museums, libraries, and historic places from Oklahoma to California, a place we adopted as our second home.
-I regularly attend a writer's residency by the Pacific Ocean.
+I've lived in a sea captain's house; wrangled horses for a living; spent summers in England, Mexico, and Hungary; and traveled across the Southwest in an eco-renovated Airstream with my son and pup.
+I regularly attend writer's residencies by the Pacific Ocean.

 With a B.A. in English and HarvardX studies in World Lit, my 20 years of experience as a writer, editor, and publishing consultant is deeply rooted in my love of reading.
 I'm an advocate for narratives that nurture cultural understanding and authenticity.
 I've served as editor for an award-winning newspaper, the assistant director for a network of Nashville nonprofits, editor and advisor for A Room of Her Own Foundation and was named 2015 Blackbird Fellow.

 My work and collaborations have appeared in People Magazine, Rolling Stone, National Geographic, Hill Lily, American Cowboy, Southern Writers, Severine, and UNUM Magazine.
 With my amalgamation of Cherokee, French, Basque and American West ancestry, I identify as a storyteller, mother, and sojourner who asks for the wisdom of ancient paths while pioneering her own.

 Meet some of my core consultants, go-to editors, and expert readers for manuscript reviews and diversity reading projects.

 Sun Lit collaborates with over a hundred professional beta readers and sensitivity readers, both local and global.